pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

 ```

-Now that the application is accessible via an external port, we're able to gain access to the services with curl
+Now that the application is accessible via an external port, we're able to gain access to the services with the *curl* command

 ```
 $ kubectl get service --namespace=user99-ns